ParAlg/gbbs/README.md

 * g++ &gt;= 5.3.0 with support for Cilk Plus
 * g++ &gt;= 5.3.0 with pthread support (Homemade Scheduler)

-The default compilation uses CILK Plus.
-We also support a lightweight scheduler developed at CMU (Homemade), which results in comparable performance to CILK.
+The default compilation uses Cilk Plus.
+We also support a lightweight scheduler developed at CMU (Homemade), which results in comparable performance to Cilk.
 The half-lengths for certain functions such as histogramming are lower using Homemade, which results in better performance for codes like KCore.

 Note: The Homemade scheduler was developed after our paper submission.
-For reproducibility purposes, the codes should be compiled with CILK Plus, although in our experience the times are usually faster using Homemade.
+For reproducibility purposes, the codes should be compiled with Cilk Plus, although in our experience the times are usually faster using Homemade.

 The benchmark supports both uncompressed and compressed graphs.
 The uncompressed format is identical to the uncompressed format in Ligra.
-The compressed format is the parallelByte format used in Ligra+, with some additional functionality to support efficiently packs, filters, and other operations over neighbor lists.
+The compressed format, called bytepd_amortized (bytepda) is similar to the parallelByte format used in Ligra+, with some additional functionality to support efficiently packs, filters, and other operations over neighbor lists.

 To compile codes for graphs with more than 2^32 edges, the `LONG` command-line parameter should be set.
 If the graph has more than 2^32 vertices, the